 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Tahiti?
+What Is the Climate Like in Tahiti?

 Tahiti has a tropical climate and experiences about 2,500 to 2,900 hours of sun each year.
 Due to wind cooling daytime temperatures are in the 20’s throughout the year.